Multi-Level Teaching: Homeschooling More than One Child

 Or you may prefer to simply use the same multi-level, family-friendly, content-area program for all, such as Konos, Tapestry of Grace, Trail Guide to Learning, Five in a Row, or My Father’s World, to list a few.

-For additional practical tips for teaching multiple ages, listen to the archived webinar on “Multi-Level Teaching” at HSLDA’s @home e-vents!
+For additional practical tips for teaching multiple ages, listen to the webinar on “Multi-Level Teaching” available at HSLDA’s online store.

 (This article was adapted from the Early Years email newsletter, July 2009.)